 For Mental Health Awareness Week 2018, we focused on stress.
 While stress is a normal reaction, too much stress can be harmful.

-There are times we all feel under enornmous pressure.
-Like when you have a million deadlines and not enough hours in the day, or when the kids need to be taken to football practice and you haven't cooked the dinner, or when you're studying for exams, or when a friend or relative becomes ill.
+There are times we all feel under enormous pressure.
+Like when you have a million deadlines and not enough hours in the day.
+Or when the kids need to be taken to football practice and you haven’t cooked the dinner.
+Or when you’re studying for exams.
+Or when a friend or relative becomes ill.
 We can also go through traumatic events that knock us sideways.

 Stress can be a key cause of anxiety and depression and is sometimes linked to self-harm and suicide.
 It can also have serious physical impacts.
-Stress can increase the risk of heart disease.
-It can affect our ability to get to sleep and stay asleep.
-It is linked to muscle pain, and can damage our immune system.
+Stress can increase the risk of heart disease and it can affect our ability to get to sleep and stay asleep.
+It is linked to muscle pain and can even damage our immune system.

 We know we are too stressed, too often.

 Our polling has shown that over the past year in Britain:

 - Almost three quarters of people have at some point have felt so stressed, they’ve felt overwhelmed or unable to cope.

 - Two thirds of us experience a mental health problem in our lifetime.